danielpreotiuc/trendminer-clustering/README.md

 ## Description

 Spectral clustering work done for D3.2.1 of the [Trendminer project] (http://www.trendminer-project.eu/).
-This builds hard clusters from co-occurrence counts of tweets.
-More information about the algorithm is available in the [deliverable] (http://www.trendminer-project.eu/)
+This builds hard clusters of words that co-occur in the same tweets.
+More information about the algorithm is available in the [deliverable] (http://www.trendminer-project.eu/).

 ## Installation

-The code is available as a collection of python and Matlab scripts.
+The code is available as a collection of Python and Matlab scripts.
 You need to have both installed.
 The script that performs the entire sequence of operations is written in shell and tested under Ubuntu.

 ## Quick start

 	./run file voc.threshold npmi.threshold k no.clusters

 file - input file of tweets.
 One tweet in Json format per line.
-This must be preprocessed using the [Trendminer Preprocessing pipeline] (https://github.com/sinjax/trendminer-java), needing tokenisation. voc.threshold - vocabulary cut-off npmi.threshold - NPMI cut-off k - k of the mutual K nearest-neighbour graph for spectral clustering no.clusters - number of clusters
+This must be preprocessed using the [Trendminer Preprocessing pipeline] (https://github.com/sinjax/trendminer-java), needing tokenisation.

+voc.threshold - vocabulary cut-off

+npmi.threshold - NPMI cut-off

+k - k of the mutual K nearest-neighbour graph for spectral clustering

+no.clusters - number of clusters

 Example: